solo-io/solo-docs/gloo/docs/user_guides/gateway/function_routing/grpc_to_rest.md

 the `parameters` block in the gRPC destinationSpec (as done in the route to GetItem and DeleteItem)

 ### Test
+To test, we can use `curl` to issue queries to our new REST API:

 ```shell
 URL=$(glooctl proxy url)